-- 8. If at the scheduled start of an oral hearing or resumption after an adjournment the Appellant (if representing themself) or their representative is not present the AP chair shall order a short adjournment to allow enquiries to be made.
+- 7. If the Appellant has not opted for an oral hearing the AP shall consider documentary evidence only and no other persons shall be present except for a staff member to make a record of the proceedings and provide administrative support. - 8.
+If at the scheduled start of an oral hearing or resumption after an adjournment the Appellant (if representing themself) or their representative is not present the AP chair shall order a short adjournment to allow enquiries to be made.
 If it appears that there is probably a genuine reason for non-appearance, e.g. transport delays, illness, accident, the AP chair should consider an appropriate further adjournment.
 If after a reasonable time no explanation is forthcoming or there is an indication that the Appellant is unable, or no longer intends, to appear or be represented, the hearing shall be resumed as if the Appellant had not opted for an oral hearing. - 9.
-An oral hearing shall comprise: - A statement by the Appellant or their representative of the grounds for appeal and supporting evidence, including written evidence.
+An oral hearing shall comprise: - a.
+A statement by the Appellant or their representative of the grounds for appeal and supporting evidence, including written evidence.
 The Appellant or their representative may call witnesses, who may be cross-examined by the Institution's representative; - b.
 A rebuttal or statement by the Institution's representative and supporting evidence, including written evidence.
 The Institution may call witnesses, who may be cross-examined by the Appellant or their representative; - c.
 Brief closing statements, if desired, by the Appellant or their representative and the Institution's representative. - 10.
 The AP shall not be bound by the judicial rules of evidence but may receive such oral, documentary and other evidence as appears to it to be relevant to the case, provided that the AP shall not receive evidence that would not be admissible in a court of law if it would be unjust to the Appellant so to do. - 11.
 The burden of proof shall lie upon the Appellant.
 The AP shall apply the civil standard of proof, the balance of probabilities. - 12.
 On completion of the statements and receipt of the evidence the AP chair shall conclude the hearing and the AP members shall convene privately to decide whether the appeal is to be upheld or dismissed.
 A decision following an oral hearing shall if possible be announced and explained to the parties or their representatives orally on the same day.
 All decisions, with reasons, shall be confirmed in writing to the parties or their representatives within 7 days of the conclusion of the hearing. - 13.
 If the appeal is upheld the Institution shall be invited to reconsider the case after revising its procedures if necessary to conform to the Engineering Council's Disciplinary Guidance.
 In these circumstances the Appellant shall, subject to payment of any fees due, remain in membership and/or registration through the Institution pending the rehearing.
-Alternatively, the Appellant or their representative may within 14 days of being notified of the AP's decision opt irrevocably to retain the Appellant's registration under Regulation 1B as if they had ceased to be a member/Registrant through the Institution other than through expulsion, while they seek to obtain membership and registration through another Licensed Member or Professional Affiliate.
+Alternatively, the Appellant or their representative may within 14 days of being notified of the AP's decision opt irrevocably to retain the Appellant's registration under Regulation 1B as if they had ceased to be a member/Registrant through the Institution other than through expulsion, while they seek to obtain membership and registration through another Licensee or Professional Affiliate.
 In these circumstances the Appellant or their representative must promptly inform the Engineering Council of any such application and the Engineering Council shall inform the Licensee or Professional Affiliate of the circumstances of the Appeal.